 With regards to antimicrobial resistance, our findings also align with broader trends.
-We detected no resistance to penicillin and vancomycin, the first and last line antibiotics recommended in AIP, respectively.
-[57] Similarly, no genetic markers for resistance were detected for other beta- lactams such as ampicillin or cefazolin, also recommended for AIP in certain cases.
-[57] Conversely, approximately 29% and 40% of isolates were non-susceptible to clindamycin and erythromycin, respectively. , supporting the latter’s removal from U.S. AIP guidelines in 2010 due to resistance concerns [57] Although not statistically significant, the absence of mef(A)/msr(D) genetic markers and a rise in the prevalence of erm genes after 2013 might have biological and clinical significance.
+AST revealed no phenotypic non-susceptibility to penicillin and vancomycin, which are the recommended first and last line antibiotics in AIP, respectively.
+[57] Additionally, we did not identify any genetic resistance markers for these antibiotics.Similarly, no genetic markers for resistance were detected for other beta- lactams such as ampicillin or cefazolin, also recommended for AIP in certain cases.
+[57] Conversely, approximately 29% and 40% of isolates were non-susceptible to clindamycin and erythromycin, respectively.
+The high rates of erythromycin resistance among invasive GBS isolates are well-documented and prompted its removal from U.S. AIP guidelines in 2010.[57]
+Although not statistically significant, the absence of mef(A)/msr(D) genetic markers and a rise in the prevalence of erm genes after 2013 might have biological and clinical significance.
 The absence of mef(A)/msr(D), which confers resistance to erythromycin but not clindamycin, may reflect reduced selective pressure for erythromycin resistance following the 2010 revision of AIP guidelines.
-[57] The ongoing presence of ermA, ermB, and ermT genes, conferring resistance to both erythromycin and clindamycin, aligns with clindamycin’s continued use in treating GBS infections.
-This rise in macrolide and lincosamide resistance is widely reported and is believed to result from clindamycin overuse in penicillin-allergic patients.
-[57, 58] These findings underscore the importance of clindamycin susceptibility testing in maternal carriage isolates and the use of vancomycin for resistant strains.
+[57] The ongoing presence of ermA, ermB, and ermT genes, conferring resistance to both erythromycin and clindamycin, aligns with clindamycin’s continued use in treating GBS infections.It has been suggested that the rise clindamycin resistance in GBS may result from its overuse in penicillin-allergic patients, highlighting the importance of conducting clindamycin susceptibility testing in maternal carriage isolates and considering vancomycin for treating resistant strains.
+[57, 58] However, a similar resistance trend is observed in other Gram-positive organisms, such as Staphylococcus aureus and Group A Streptococcus, such that this pattern might also be attributed to bystander selection from clindamycin use in various contexts.
 Finally, tetracycline exhibits the highest resistance rate in GBS (90% in our study) despite having never been used to treat this infection and rarely been prescribed in the last 20 years.
-This resistance is likely due to the widespread use of tetracycline in the 1950s to prevent and treat various infections, which resulted in lasting changes in the bacterial population and reportedly contributed to the emergence of neonatal GBS in the 1960s.
-This highlights the need to consider both the direct risks and broader impacts of antibiotics on natural human and animal flora when prescribing them
+This high resistance rate is an inherent characteristic of invasive GBS, likely due to the widespread use of tetracycline in the 1950s to prevent and treat various infections, which resulted in lasting changes in the bacterial population and reportedly contributed to the emergence of neonatal GBS in the 1960s.

+We observed a significant morbidity in our dataset, with 44.3% requiring ICU admission and 18.6% experiencing meningitis.
+Infants requiring ICU admission exhibited distinct hematological profiles, marked by decreased white blood cell, platelet, and neutrophil counts, as well as leukopenia.
+Despite these findings, we did not identify specific virulence genes linked to ICU admission or these hematological abnormalities.
+Similarly, while the long-term impacts of meningitis are well-documented, precise host or pathogen risk factors remain unidentified.
+[13–20] Although previous studies frequently associate meningitis with the CC17/cpsIII strain, this correlation was not observed in our cohort, nor did we find any virulence factors connected to meningitis.
+[7, 13, 21] The absence of molecular risk factors tied to severe disease may result from the limited power of our study due to a small sample size, which also restricted our capacity to explore associations within the broader accessory genome.
+Alternatively, it might suggest the influence of host factors not captured in our study or complex host-pathogen interactions in determining disease severity and outcomes.
+Factors such as the patient’s immune status, potential delays in initiating antimicrobial therapy, and other comorbidities likely contribute to clinical manifestations.
+Although retrospective in nature and reliant on routinely collected data, our study provides valuable insights into the clinical presentation of invasive GBS disease in infants.